-- To minimise delay in the whole Network by adjusting stage lengths and offsets for all Stage Streams. - To maximise PRC in the whole Network by adjusting stage lengths and offsets for all Stage Streams.

-- To minimise delay for a single Junction by adjusting the stage lengths and offset for just the Stage Stream(s) controlling that Junction. - To maximise PRC for a single Junction by adjusting the stage lengths and offset for just the Stage Stream(s) controlling that Junction. - To minimise delay for Lanes controlled by a single Stage Stream by adjusting the stage lengths and offset for the Stage Stream. - To maximise PRC for Lanes controlled by a single Stage Stream by adjusting the stage lengths and offset for the Stage Stream.
+- To minimise delay in the whole Network by adjusting stage lengths and offsets for all Stage Streams. - To maximise PRC in the whole Network by adjusting stage lengths and offsets for all Stage Streams. - To minimise delay in the whole Network by adjusting offsets only between all Stage Streams. - To maximise PRC in the whole Network by adjusting offsets only between all Stage Streams. - To minimise delay for a single Junction by adjusting the stage lengths and offset for just the Stage Stream(s) controlling that Junction. - To maximise PRC for a single Junction by adjusting the stage lengths and offset for just the Stage Stream(s) controlling that Junction. - To minimise delay for Lanes controlled by a single Stage Stream by adjusting the stage lengths and offset for the Stage Stream. - To maximise PRC for Lanes controlled by a single Stage Stream by adjusting the stage lengths and offset for the Stage Stream.

-3.12.3.1.
+4.12.3.1.
 Optimising Signal Timings for the Whole Network